 What Are the Effects of Poison Ivy on Skin?

-The rash is caused by exposure to a specific oil that the poison ivy plant makes, called urushiol.
+For those who are allergic to poison ivy, contact with the plant can cause a rash, blisters, redness, or general skin irritation.
+A poison ivy rash is caused by exposure to a specific oil that the poison ivy plant makes, called urushiol.
 This oil is very sticky; it attaches to your skin, hair, pet’s fur, and clothing.
 If you properly clean your body, you’ll begin the process of ridding yourself of the rash.
-However, if you touch the clothing before it has been properly cleaned (or better yet, dry cleaned to ensure total removal of the urushiol), you can start the process all over again.
-Here are a few tips on how to properly clean clothing that has been exposed to poison ivy:
+However, don’t touch the clothing before it has been properly cleaned (or better yet, dry cleaned to ensure total removal of the urushiol).
+You may be interested in learning how to wash poison ivy clothes so that you don’t accidentally start the process all over again.
+Read ahead to find useful steps for washing clothes with poison ivy & more.

 When you transfer the clothing to a dryer, you need to wear gloves again.
 The oils from the poison ivy are located in the water in the washing machine.
 If you are concerned about your washing machine spreading the oil, you may want to carefully wash the machine, or allow it to run empty for one load, before resuming normal laundry.